mad-maids/wiut-data/README.md

 # wiut-data
-📚 | A repository to keep data related to WIUT
+📚 | A repository to keep data related to Universities